Disney Entertainment Television: ABC Group

 Under Disney, ABC Group sold various publishing companies in 1997.
 Chilton was sold to Reed Elsevier for $447 million and received $142 million from Euromoney Publications for Institutional Investor.
 In April, Knight Ridder purchased four newspapers including The Kansas City Star and The Fort Worth Star-Telegram for $1.65 billion.
-In August 1999, Fairchild Publications was sold to Conde Nast Publications for $650 million.
+In August 1999, Fairchild Publications was sold to Condé Nast for $650 million.
 In March 1998, ABC placed it shares of Scandinavian Broadcasting System up for sale.

 In late 1999, Walt Disney Television, along with other television units, were transferred again from The Walt Disney Studios to Disney–ABC Television Group and merged with ABC's primetime division, ABC Entertainment, forming ABC Entertainment Group.
 Robert A. Iger was promoted from president and chief operating officer in February 1999 to chairman of ABC Group and president of Walt Disney International.

-In March 2000, ABC formed the Disney Kids Network (DKN) advertising group via consolidation to sell ads for ABC's "TGIF" primetime programming, Disney's One Saturday Morning, the Disney's One Too syndicated programming block, Who Wants to Be a Millionaire, The Wonderful World of Disney and Winnie the Pooh primetime specials.
+In March 2000, ABC formed the Disney Kids Network (DKN) advertising group via consolidation to sell ads for ABC's "TGIF" primetime programming, Disney's One Saturday Morning, the Disney's One Too syndicated programming block, Who Wants to Be a Millionaire, The Wonderful World of Disney, Mickey Mouse and Winnie the Pooh primetime specials.
 DKN was placed under senior vice president of sales at ABC, Dan Barnathan, and would also work on some ads with Radio Disney, Disney.com and the Disney Adventures magazine.
 DKN added Toon Disney when the channel started accepting ads in September 2000.